 David Attenborough wrote a powerful piece on global warming exclusively for Radio Times ahead of world leaders meeting to debate the issue in Durban.
-Now Jonathan Porritt and Nigel Lawson take sides for and against Attenborough's points.
+Now Jonathon Porritt and Nigel Lawson take sides for and against Attenborough's points.

 While a clique of armchair pundits continues to peddle scepticism and ill-informed prejudice, scientists observing real-time phenomena around the world point to one inescapable conclusion: the climate is changing faster than anyone imagined possible even a few years ago.